 Here are some other tools that you can check out to test your sites frontend performance:

-Also read our blog post on frontend performance measuring and KPIs.
+Also, read our blog post on frontend performance measuring and KPIs.

 Tools to measure global site speed:

-Organizations that take site speed and frontend performance seriously have dedicated team or processes that focus on performance.
+Organizations that take site speed and frontend performance seriously have dedicated teams or processes that focus on performance.
 The teams typically have performance budgets that define how much time or data they can allow for the different aspects of their site.

-When testing site speed make sure you are not just checking the front page of your site.
-Product pages, blog posts and checkout pages should all be tested for performance.
+When testing site speed, make sure you are not just checking the front page of your site.
+Product pages, blog posts, and checkout pages should all be tested for performance.

 Users expect the same performance from websites and mobile websites as they get from native mobile apps.
 Pinterest achieved a 15% increase in signup conversion by reducing the perceived wait time by 40% on their mobile websites.
 This is yet another example of how performance directly reflects the user experience.